Retrieving Assets from Installed Asset Packs

 Below we have a few examples of using the Asset as Class type Asset.

+Simply select the BP of the actor you would like fetched from a downloaded Asset Pack as the input.
 Drag the Return Value onto the Class Input field of the Spawn Actor blueprint node and it will automatically cast it for you.

+Simply select the Widget BP you would like fetched from a downloaded Asset Pack as the input.
 Drag the Return Value onto the Class Input field of the Create User Widget blueprint node and it will automatically cast it for you.

 In the situation where the plugin does not have an automatic cast for you, you can simply cast it yourself as long as the type you are casting to is not within an Asset Pack (more on that below).